-Mechanism drivers

-NIC).
+ToR support

+- Support of Cisco NCS 5500 (with recommended Cisco IOS XR version 6.1.33.02l or 6.5.1) with splitter cable.
+Day 0 configuration can support user-defined route-target and ethernet segment ID (ESI). - Supports two or more Cisco NCS 5500 with ships in the night.
+In this case, the Cisco NCS 5500 configuration is set ahead of time before the pod installation commences. - NXOS support (preferably N9K)

+IPV6 support for management network

+- Static IPv6 management assignment for servers. - Support of IPv6 for NTP, DNS, LDAP, external syslog server, and AD. - Support of IPv6 for the cloud API endpoint. - Support of CIMC over IPv6. - RestAPI over IPv6. - Support for IPv6 filters for administration source networks. - Support of UM over IPv6.
-OVS/VLAN, VPP (20.09)/VLAN (Fast Networking, Fast Data FD.io VPP/VLAN, based on the FD.io VPP fast virtual switch over intel

-Installation or update method

-- Fully automated online or offline installation. - Support of offline installation via USB or file-based image. - Support of Cisco VIM Software Hub to mitigate the problem associated with the logistics of USB distribution for air-gapped installation. - Support of USB 3.0 64GB for M5 and Quanta-based management node.
+Mechanism drivers OVS/VLAN, VPP (21.06)/VLAN (Fast Networking, Fast Data FD.io VPP/VLAN, based on the FD.io VPP fast virtual switch over intel NIC).
+Installation or update method Fully automated online or offline installation.
+Support of offline installation via USB or file-based image.
+Support of Cisco VIM Software Hub to mitigate the problem associated with the logistics of USB distribution for air-gapped installation.
+Support of USB 3.0 64GB for M5 and M6 and Quanta-based management node.
 Support of UCS 2.0 64GB for M4-based management node.

-Scale

-• Full Pod: Total of 128 nodes (compute and OSD) with Ceph OSD max at 20.
+Scale Full Pod: Total of 128 nodes (compute and OSD) with Ceph OSD max at 20.
 The 128 node limit is based on the scale testing done with OVS and based on customer deployments.
 Ensure that you deploy a maximum of 60 nodes at a time.
 Also, after Day 0, you can add only/remove one ceph node at a time.

-- Micro/Edge pod: Supports a maximum of 16 standalone compute nodes. - Hyper-converged (HC): Total of 64 nodes including three controllers is available.
+The 32 node limit is based on the scale testing done with VPP Micro/Edge pod: Supports a maximum of 16 standalone compute nodes.
+Hyper-converged (HC): Total of 64 nodes including three controllers is available.
 Maximum of 15 HC (compute and OSD) nodes is supported.
 Ceph OSDs can be HDD or SSD based, but must be uniform across the pod.
 Computes can boot off 2x1.2TB HDD or 2x960 GB SSD).
 In the same pod, some computes have SSD, while others can have HDD.
 Contact Cisco VIM product management team for specific use case and BOM details applicable for each type of pod.

-Automated pod life cycle management

-- Add or remove compute and Ceph nodes and replace the controller node. - · Static IP management for storage network. - Reduction of tenant or provider VLAN through reconfiguration to a minimum of two. - Reconfiguration of passwords and selected optional services. - Automated software update.
+Automated pod life cycle management Add or remove compute and Ceph nodes and replace the controller node.
+Static IP management for storage network.
+Reduction of tenant or provider VLAN through reconfiguration to a minimum of two.
+Reconfiguration of passwords and selected optional services.
+Automated software update.

-Platform security